 More information and the application for applying for a Hazard Mitigation Assistance Grant can be found at www.tn.gov/tnwildlandfire/prevention/tennessee-fire-adapted-communities/community-fire-prevention-grants.html.

 About the Tennessee Department of Agriculture’s Division of Forestry (TDF)

-As Tennessee’s lead agency in wildland fire, the division’s Fire Management Unit works to minimize damage to forest resources and personal property while giving priority to firefighter and public safety.
+As Tennessee’s lead agency in wildland fire, the division’s Fire Management Unit works to minimize damage to forest resources and personal property while prioritizing firefighter and public safety.
 TDF prevents and suppresses wildfires, promotes hazard reduction activities, implements beneficial prescribed fire, and supports wildland fire training for volunteer fire departments and other wildland firefighters.
-The division supports interagency cooperation with local area fire departments, mutual aid partners, and civic leaders regarding wildland fire activity and all hazard incident management.
+The division supports interagency cooperation with local area fire departments, mutual aid partners, and civic leaders regarding wildland fire activity and hazard incident management.
 Visit www.tn.gov/agriculture/forests for more information.

 Pictured is equipment purchased with Hazard Mitigation Assistance Program funds by Chalet Village, a Firewise USA Community in Gatlinburg.